The Uncertainty Quantification Foundation is a nonprofit dedicated to the advancement of predictive science through

 Uncertainty quantification (UQ) is a burgeoning field, however many people are still unfamiliar with what it is, or how to apply it.
 We work with industry and research institutions to further the growth of UQ and supporting technologies.
 We provide research support, development, and technology transfer.
 We believe in open source and transparency in research.

 Uncertainty quantification (UQ) can dramatically increase predictive accuracy, provide design optimization, and foster rapid solution improvements in a world filled with unknowns.
 However, UQ requires a paradigm shift in thinking to apply it successfully.
 We provide workshops, trainings, and research support to assist in the application of UQ and supporting technologies.

 Uncertainty quantification (UQ) formally addresses unknowns in statistical science.
 Quantification ultimately is the ability to express all information in a problem in a mathematical or computational form.
 UQ is the expression of uncertainty, or what is only statistically known, in a form that can inform a solution.
-UQ can enable you to use the entirety of your knowledge about the quantities you care about, in the construction of better predictive models, the design of better experiments, and the advancement of science.
 Many commonly used statistical technologies fall under the umbrella of UQ, including: risk analysis, engineering design, Monte Carlo sampling, Bayesian inference, and machine learning.